perpetualintelligence/docs/docfx_project/articles/terminal/gs/intro.md

 # Getting Started
-This document provides guidelines to get you started with the `pi-cli` framework.
+This document provides guidelines to get you started with the `OneImlx.Terminal` framework.

 ## For Educational or Evaluation Purposes

-Educational institutions and community developers can use the `pi-cli` framework to build and deploy terminal applications for free, provided they are not used for commercial or production purposes.
+Educational institutions and community developers can use the `OneImlx.Terminal` framework to build and deploy terminal applications for free, provided they are not used for commercial or production purposes.
 The [demo license](demo.md) supports this use case:

 - It provides full access to all features without charge.
-- You can start using `pi-cli` immediately, no account registration needed.
+- You can start using `OneImlx.Terminal` immediately, no account registration needed.
 - Explore ready-to-use samples on [GitHub](https://github.com/perpetualintelligence/docs/tree/main/samples).

 > NOTE: